 That’s right.
 This may seem strange to you, but it is very important.

-If you want to pass examinations, then study grammar.
-However, if you want to become fluent in English, then you should try to learn English without thinking about grammar too much.
+If you are preparing for an examination, then you should study grammar.
+However, if you want to become fluent in English conversation, then you should try to learn English without thinking about grammar too much.

-If you try to translate what you want to say from your own language into English, and try to think of the changes of grammar, you will become bogged down, hesitant, and fail in your fluency goal.
+If you are constantly trying to translate what you want to say from your own language into English, whilst thinking about all the grammar rules you’re supposed to be using, you’ll most likely become bogged down, hesitant and fail in your fluency goal.

-You may have a large vocabulary, but you cannot create a natural sounding spoken sentence because you fail to recognise the differences between spoken and written English, one of which is that when speaking people use phrases instead of sentences.
+You may be familiar with a large range of vocabulary, but are probably not able to create fluid conversation (natural flowing speech).
+This could be because you fail to recognise the differences between spoken and written English, one of which is that when speaking, people use phrases instead of sentences.

-The most important for you is to learn your English in phrases or “chunks” of language instead of memorising grammar rules and so on.
+The most important thing for you to improve the fluency of your speech, is to learn English in phrases or “chunks” of language, instead of memorising grammar rules and so on.